bullseye555/pagermon_utilities/README.md

     	* Don't forget that any line that ends with **&&\\** means that it's a "line-break" in the script, and whatever the following line is will need to be copied too
 3. Be sure to replace the node_modules folders before performing the npm install of either the Server or Client
     * If you attempt the install without copying the files in this repo and the install fails, I suggest deleting all the node_modules folders before adding the version from this repo

+##Node Red notees
+1. Add **package.json** to the node-red folder, which is ~/.node-red by default
+2. Install the follwing palettes

+	*@node-red-contrib-themes/theme-collection
+    *node-red-contrib-discord-advanced
+    *node-red-contrib-google-oauth2
+    *node-red-contrib-moment
+    *node-red-dashboard
+    *node-red-node-email
+    *node-red-node-pushover

+3. Import the **Pagermon NodeRed Flow.json**